Fast Facts About Kamloops, British Columbia

 Location: 250 km (155 miles) north of US (Washington) border; 310 km (193 miles) northeast of Vancouver; 4,387 km (2,726 miles) west of Toronto

 Housing Values - Median Residential Price = $419,000 (2016)

 Average 2 Bedroom Rental - $928 CAD / Month

 There are 82 parks in Kamloops, covering a total of 1,350 hectares.

 Kamloops is Canada's Tournament Capital, and hosts over 100 tournaments each year consisting of 27, 878 participants.

 The name Kamloops comes from the Secwepemc word T'kemlups meaning "the meeting of the rivers."
 Kamloops is on the meeting point of the South Thompson and the North Thompson which, together, create the Thompson River.

-Because Kamloops has such a harsh climate, there is an inverted tree line.
-In most places the trees won't grow above a certain level, but in Kamloops, they won't grow below a certain level due to lack of precipitation.
+Kamloops is unique in that its adjacent hillsides are grass-covered with considerable sagebrush but little tree growth to the 900m level, creating what is known as an inverted tree line.
+In most places the trees won't grow above a certain level due to the lack of precipitation, but in Kamloops, they won't grow below a certain level due to the lack of precipitation.

 In the young years of Kamloops, the river was used as a trade route for transporting goods.
 There were many boats, including paddle boats, which went up and down the river carrying food, supplies and fur.